necrolingus/takealot_sales_puller/README.md

 ## How to use it

 You can schedule this to run in Cron or the like
 Raname .env.sample to .env and add the relevant details (Your takealot API key will go in here).
+Right now it supports MySQL only.

 ## What is left to do